2007 NCAA Division I Men's Swimming and Diving Championships

-The 2007 NCAA Division I Men's Swimming and Diving Championships were contested in March 2007 at the University Aquatic Center at the University of Minnesota in Minneapolis, Minnesota at the 84th annual NCAA-sanctioned swim meet to determine the team and individual national champions of Division I men's collegiate swimming and diving in the United States.
+The 2007 NCAA Division I Men's Swimming and Diving Championships were contested from March 15–17, 2007 at the University Aquatic Center at the University of Minnesota in Minneapolis, Minnesota at the 84th annual NCAA-sanctioned swim meet to determine the team and individual national champions of Division I men's collegiate swimming and diving in the United States.

 Auburn again topped the team standings, finishing 169 points ahead of Stanford.
 It was the Tigers' fifth consecutive and seventh overall national title.